 Identities in Social and Digital Contexts (Psychology, Bath).

 We welcome applications at any time of year.
 However, to be considered for funding, applications should be submitted in line with the deadlines advertised on the programme application page.
 Shortlisted applicants will be invited to attend a recruitment workshop.
-Further details can be foundhere.
+Further details can be found on the application page.

 Shortlisted applicants will be invited to attend a recruitment workshop.